Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s hard to resist these colorful and cute compression socks.
 From polka dots to stripes, they don’t look like medical stockings.

 But they offer moderate compression from your foot to your knee.
+If you have varicose veins on your thighs, be sure to get thigh-high stockings.

 It starts with the reinforced toe and the arch support to prevent plantar fasciitis.
 Then, there’s the reinforced heel with cushioning and the no-slip cuff at the top.
 All along the way, there’s moisture-wicking fabric.